BryanWilhite/Blog/presentation/entry/2013/2013-02-24-put-f-on-the-todo-list.md

 </blockquote>

 I am familiar with tuples from a .NET Generics point of view but what Yan is doing here is defining them from a data access point of view.
 So: we can see in this stackoverflow.com question, “[Return Tuple from EF select](http://stackoverflow.com/questions/2118688/return-tuple-from-ef-select),” that Entity Framework can work with tuples through LINQ to Objects.
-What would be interesting to me is seeing the way toward using tuples with the `SqlQuery&lt;T&gt;()` method of the Entity Framework.
+What would be interesting to me is seeing the way toward using tuples with the `SqlQuery<T>()` method of the Entity Framework.
 [Mark Zhou](http://www.markzhou.com/blog/post/2011/06/02/Use-dynamic-type-in-Entity-Framework-41-SqlQuery()-method.aspx) writes:

 <blockquote>